Vecmat/Kirinriki/README.md

 ## Why Create?

 Koa is a streamlined and user-friendly framework,I used it for ten years.
 But JavaScript can no longer meet my work needs, and I need a better koa framework to match Typescript!
+Kirinriki retains important features of koa.
+Support global middleware and routing middleware, and support custom annotations for routing middleware control.Supports plugins and provides a rich system of event.

 ## Features